 Adding miles: There is a lot of good riding around you on this ride.
 Our route takes you within a stone’s throw of the Iowa Hill Road ride.
 From Clipper Gap it’s a pleasant ride on side roads paralleling Hwy 80 heading south to the Lincoln Hills ride.
 From Grass Valley you’re only 3.5 miles from Nevada City, site of our Red Dog/Pasquale ride and everything in the Adding Miles section under it.
 To get to Nevada City, ride NE on Main St, which turns into Nevada City Hwy, which turns into Zion.
 It’s not a 3.5 miles I enjoy.

 A mile or so past the Bear River bridge on our outbound route, Magnolia Rd. takes off to the L (clearly marked).
 It’s a manicured, picture-perfect road well worth riding until you near Lake of the Pines, when all sense of tranquility and isolation ends and you should turn around.

-You can make a very nice loop out of our route by riding up Rattlesnake Rd. until it meets Lower Colfax Rd. on the R (just a stone’s throw before Rattlesnake meets Hwy 174, clearly signed), taking Lower Colfax to its end at Hwy 174, taking 174 south to Colfax, then taking Tokayana to Placer Hills Rd. and following PHR back to Clipper Gap and your car.
+Where Rattlesnake Rd meets Lower Colfax Rd. you’re at the start of the Lower Colfax Rd/Rollins Lake Loop ride.
+You can follow it until it starts back north, and instead take 174 south to Colfax, then take Tokayana to Placer Hills Rd. and following PHR back to Clipper Gap and your car.
 Of course you’d be giving up the lovely Rattlesnake Rd. descent.
-This route takes you past the Norton-Grade Road/Rollins Lake Rd. loop off 175, which adds about 9 miles and 1000 ft of gain.
+If this route sounds attractive but a bit much, drop the Rollins Lake loop, which will save you about 9 miles and 1000 ft of gain.